iqb-berlin/verona-player-dan/readme.md

 The build process is described in "custom_build.bat", using the Windows batch file syntax.

+# Releases

+You can also use one of our previous releases directly, which are located in the "releases" folder.

 # Demo

 A live demo of the Unit Authoring Tool is available at: https://dan-barbulescu-dev.github.io/unitAuthoringDemo/

-# Release

-You can also use one of our previous releases directly, which are located in the "releases" folder.

 # Testing